 In order to buy everything, we pawned off several pieces of jewelry worn by both the girls and acquired a pittance in Magic Crystals.
 It was an obvious rip-off, but we needed whatever we could get.
 I scowled at the greasy merchant who rubbed his hands like a fly over a corpse after we left, but we needed to keep a low profile, so starting problems at this juncture wasn’t an option.

 Lydia wanted to sleep at the local inn, but I advised against it.
 If the local reputation was as bad as the pair implied, then the wagon and the horses would be gone by the time we woke the next morning.
 Instead, we traveled over half a day back toward the Renalis border and returned to our original campsite.
 I didn’t dare to turn off Telepathy (Group) while we were in hostile territory and it was obvious we were being tailed, because four red dots were always present somewhere behind us.

 “60 arrows isn’t enough to take down Renalis’ entire military.”
 I said after we left the small, shanty town.

 “I just need to make it to the castle.
 If I can present you to the nobility, then they should accept you as my champion.
 I wasn’t the only one to benefit from my father’s kindness.
-Lord Hastings is a «3rd Level Summoner» and yet he has not been sent to fulfill the quota.
+Lord Hastings is a 3rd Level Summoner and yet he has not been sent to fulfill the quota.
 The entire basis of his coup is mired in hypocrisy and self-preservation.
-They just want a lamb to sacrifice.”
+His supporters just want a lamb to sacrifice to the Alliance.”